 As all the ancient rich cities boasted a theatre, Pergamon went one step further: In the 3rd century BC, the steepest theatre in the world, with a capacity of 10,000, was constructed.
 This theatre is almost intact today and can provide an exhilarating feeling when looking down from the spectacular setting .
 From the top, if one of the patrons slipped, it would have been more than 120 vertical feet below.
 And of course, Pergamon's theatre was an acoustic marvel.
 Try your theatrical talents; even when speaking normally on the stag, one can be heard even at the top.

-The entrance fee includes the price of the cable car required to arrive there.
+The entrance fee does not include the price of the cable car required to arrive there.
+This is an additional 3 Euros per person.